Starting a WordPress Blog on a Budget

 Never too soon to think about backing up all your content.
 Just think about how much time and effort goes into writing and maintaining a blog!
 You wouldn’t want to risk that, right?!
 So better be safe than sorry and start backing up your page from day one!
 This plugin is free, but also has a paid version that offers better support.

 Remember Murphy’s law?
 Anything that can go wrong will go wrong.
 Believe me.
 Someday, you’ll have someone click on a broken link to your page and that someone will most likely be quite disappointed by the standard 404 – page not found message.
-With this plugin, you can customise your own 404 page and maybe create something a little less frustrating and annoying.
-As an example, you can see my 404 page here.
+With this free WordPress plugin, you can customise your own 404 page and maybe create something a little less frustrating and annoying.

 If you are thinking about starting an email list and writing newsletters to this list – MailChimp is a good choice when it comes to email marketing.
 It’s free as long as you send less than 12,000 emails per month and have no more than 2,000 total subscribers.
 Anywho, this plugin lets you create user-friendly sign-up forms on your website and adds those new contacts to your MailChimp list(s) when people sign up.